Liver Loving Life

 “…cirrhosis…is characterized by the reciprocal relationship between decreased 2-hydroxylation and increased 16α-hydroxylation previously described in hypothyroidism…Demonstration of abnormal peripheral metabolism of estrogen…”

 Symptoms can usually be approached from the perspective of an attempt to reduce inflammation, improve digestion and liver function, or simply by looking closely at thyroid metabolism.
-In most cases any or all of these solutions have been shown to be effective, and are likely to be beneficial in almost every situation.
+Any or all of these solutions have been shown to be effective, and are likely to be beneficial in almost every situation.